AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 CoPilot Deployment Methods
 ===========================

-You can deploy Aviatrix CoPilot directly from any supported cloud service provider (CSP) marketplace, by using Terraform scripts, or by using the Aviatrix Controller user interface (available for AWS starting from Controller release 6.7.1185).
+You can deploy Aviatrix CoPilot directly from any supported cloud service provider (CSP) marketplace (single instance only), by using Terraform scripts, or by using the Aviatrix Controller user interface (available for AWS starting from Controller release 6.7.1185).

-Deploying from the CSP marketplace takes only a few clicks to provision and launch the instance.
-Since you must subscribe to a CoPilot offer at a marketplace as a first step for all deployment methods, this method is commonly used right after subscribing.
-This deploy method is often used for a CoPilot simple (single instance) deployment.
-The marketplace deployment method is not supported for a fault tolerant (clustered) deployment.
-See `Subscribe to a CoPilot Offer in the Marketplace`_.
+General recommendations for which deployment method to use are as follows:

+-  For Amazon Web Services, use Terraform scripts or use the Aviatrix Controller user interface

+-  For Microsoft Azure, Google Cloud, or Oracle Cloud Infrastructure, use Terraform scripts

+-  For simple (single instance) use case, use marketplace to launch

 If your Controller is in AWS, you can launch a CoPilot simple or fault tolerant (clustered) deployment from the Aviatrix Controller user interface.
+This deployment method has its advantages because the associated auto-deploy process configures security group rules that are required for CoPilot and Controller and gateway inter-connectivity.
 See `CoPilot instance launch using Controller UI (AWS Only)`_ and `CoPilot cluster launch using Controller UI (AWS Only)`_.
-This deployment method has its advantages because the associated auto-deploy process configures security group rules that are required for CoPilot and Controller and gateway inter-connectivity.

-If you are knowledgeable in deploying infrastructure-as-code using Terraform, you might find it convenient to launch CoPilot by using Terraform scripts.
+If you are knowledgeable in deploying infrastructure-as-code using Terraform, it is convenient to launch CoPilot by using Terraform scripts.
 You can launch a simple or clustered deployment using Terraform scripts.
 At this time only AWS is supported for launching a CoPilot clustered deployment using Terraform.
 A summary of steps for launching a single instance using Terraform is provided at `(Terraform) CoPilot instance launch using Terraform`_.
 Please refer to the Aviatrix Terraform Module for CoPilot for the most current instructions and samples on GitHub here: https://github.com/AviatrixSystems/terraform-modules-copilot.

+Deploying from the CSP marketplace takes only a few clicks to provision and launch the instance.
+Since you must subscribe to a CoPilot offer at a marketplace as a first step for all deployment methods, this method is commonly used for single node use cases right after subscribing.
+The marketplace deployment method is not supported for a fault tolerant (clustered) deployment.
+See `Subscribe to a CoPilot Offer in the Marketplace`_.

 Instance (VM) Configuration Details for CoPilot